-- (a) Reflects the incremental amortization of deferred revenue fair value adjustment in connection with the Acquisition for year ended December 31, 2020. - (b) Reflects the net incremental amortization expenses related to identified intangible assets acquired in connection with the Acquisition as follows (in thousands):
+(a) Reflects the incremental amortization of deferred revenue fair value adjustment in connection with the Acquisition for year ended December 31, 2020.
+The pro forma adjustment reflects the reduction in deferred revenue and subsequent revenue caused by fair valuing deferred revenue in purchase accounting.
+The one-year amortization of this reduction included in the pro forma was calculated by pro rating the total reduction to a one-year period.

+(b) Reflects the net incremental amortization expenses related to identified intangible assets acquired in connection with the Acquisition as follows (in thousands):

-FAIR VALUE USEFUL LIFE (YEARS) DECE R ENDED MBER 31, 2020
+FAIR VALUE USEFUL LIFE (YEARS) DECEM YEAR ENDED DECEMBER 31, 2020

 Customer relationships 1,100 8 \$ 138

 Developed technology 1,700 5 340

 IPR&D 500 N/A

 Trade name 150 N/A

 Total acquired intangible assets 478

 Less: historical amortization expenses 40

 Net incremental amortization expenses \$ 438